Creating a schema configuration

 Once published, the schema configuration becomes available to the editors for Custom Endpoints and Persisted Queries:

-Opening the schema configuration's permalink in the browser will show its contents (as long as the user has access to it):
+Opening the schema configuration's permalink in the browser will show its contents (as long as the user is logged-in and the user role has access to it):